Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 }
 ```

-The `update` helper doesn't know which query is being called so it needs to be set up either mapping the first query or the second one.
+The `update` helper doesn't know which query is being called so it needs to be set up to either map the first query or the second one.
 If you have more than 2 queries in a conditional, you would keep appending them with the `||` operator.

 ```js
 update: data => data.getPokemonDetailsByFuzzy || data.getDexEntryByDexNumber,